RosaFantastic/RosaFantastic/README.md

 ### Hi there 👋
 🔭 I’m currently working on Git Hub and Linux administration. <br>
-🌱 I’m currently learning PHP!
+🌱 I’m currently learning PHP! <br>
 📫 How to reach me: rosaliefantastic@gmail.com

 <!--